-El Día de los Muertos (Day of the Dead) is a Mexican tradition celebrated throughout Mexico and by people of Mexican ancestry living in other countries, especially the United States.
-Family and friends gather to pray for, remember and honor their ancestors.
+El Día de los Muertos (Day of the Dead) is a Latin American tradition, although Mexico celebrates it a bit more “spectacularly”.
+During this time (November 1 & 2), family and friends gather to pray for, remember and honor their ancestors.
 The tradition includes assembling beautiful altars with pictures of the deceased, flowers, sugar skulls and favorite foods and drinks.
-I personally love the colorful displays of these altars.
+These ofrendas come together to be colorful celebrations of ancestors.

 For us here in flamencolandia, though, I thought I’d pay tribute to some of the flamenco greats.
 This list is not exhaustive, but a glimpse into the flamenco legends that have influenced me and left their indelible mark.
 OLE!